ncatlab/nlab-content/pages/11037.md

 Typically, a cut-elimination algorithm goes hand-in-hand with an algorithm which eliminates the identity rule, or rather which pushes back identities as far as possible, down to identities for basic propositional variables (so for example, $p \wedge q \vdash p \wedge q$ may be proved using $p \vdash p$ and $q \vdash q$, in addition to the rules for $\wedge$, but $p \vdash p$ itself must be adopted as an axiom).

 In fact, there is a sense in which elimination of cuts is seen as _dual_ to elimination of identities, analogous to the sense in which [[beta reduction]] is seen as dual to [[eta expansion]].
 Very typically, a normalization scheme on terms first applies eta expansions are far as they will go, and then applies beta reductions as far as they will go, so as to at last reach a normal form.
 The same goes for rewrite systems on sequent deductions, which first eliminate identities, then eliminate cuts.

+## Alternative forms of the cut rule

+In [[linear logic]] (for instance), one sometimes sees sequents written in one-sided form:

+$$\; \vdash \Gamma.$$

+Here the [[negation]] operator is used to mediate between classical two-sided sequents and one-sided sequents, according to a scheme where a sequent $\Gamma, A \vdash \Delta$ is associated with a sequent $\Gamma \vdash \Delta, \neg A$ (each being derivable from the other).
+Thus one can contemplate sequents where all formulae have been pushed to the right of the entailment symbol $\vdash$.

+For such one-sided sequents, say in multiplicative linear logic, the cut rule may be expressed in the form

+$$\frac{\vdash \Gamma, \neg A \;\;\; \vdash \Delta, A}{\vdash \Gamma, \Delta} \; cut$$

+and this rule is 'dual' to one which introduces an identity:

+$$\frac{}{\vdash \neg A, A} \; identity.$$

+Categorically, the cut rule in this form corresponds to the arrow $\neg A \otimes A \to \bot$ that implements an evaluation, and the identity rule corresponds to an arrow $\top \to \neg A \wp A = A \multimap A$ that names an identity morphism.
+These two arrows are de Morgan dual to one another.

 ## References